sudo-awk/CloudHacking/flaws/level 6.md

 This time we are going to find policies and access attached to the given keys, also it said the there is SecurityAudit policy attached to these keys.

+>- The **SecurityAudit** group can get a high level overview of the resources in an AWS account, but it's also useful for looking at IAM policies.
+>
+>

 ```
 Access key ID: AKIAJFQ6E7BY57Q3OBGA
 Secret: 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